togrupe/dlive-midi-tools/README.md

 more information about future releases can be found in the [wiki](https://github.com/togrupe/dlive-midi-tools/wiki)

 ## Use Cases
-* Single source (excel sheet) for channel lists in multi console situations
+* Single source (spread sheet) for channel lists in single or multi console situations
 * Better overview on all channels during preparation phase
 * Sync channel names and colors between consoles and DAW for virtual soundchecks
+* Supports dLive Director (use the external ip of your own machine as "Mixrack Ip Address")

 ## Used Python Libraries
 * mido - Midi Library